StevenKehrli/Trelnex/Trelnex.Core.Data/README.md

 ## Usage

 The below examples demonstrate Create, Read, Update, Delete and Query using the `InMemoryDataProvider<TItem>`.
-In practice, data providers are created through factories and can be used as singletons.
+In practice, data providers are created using constructors (with dependency injection support) and can be used as singletons.
 All operations are thread-safe and support cancellation tokens.

 ### Create